cjappl/radsan/RUST_RFC.md

 For example:

-> In an autonomous vehicle perception subsystem, it is not enough to detect a red light.
-You must detect a red light AND pass it along in N ms, or the car may not stop.
-This may lead to an accident.
+> In an autonomous vehicle perception subsystem, it is not enough to detect an obstacle and decide to stop in some unknown amount of time.
+You must detect the obstacle AND stop within N ms, or you may crash.

 > In audio, you must fill a buffer and pass it back to the operating system within N ms, otherwise your user may hear a click or pop which may damage their audio equipment, or minimally annoy them.

 > In aerospace guidance systems if your software doesn't update on a regular tick your simulation of what is happening may diverge from reality.
 Unfortunately this may also mean your rocket converges with the ground.

 Code in these environments must run in a deterministic amount of time.
 Allocations, locks, and other OS resource access are disallowed because they don't have bound upper execution time.
-Unbound execution time leads to blown deadlines, and blown deadlines leads to consequences.

 A few resources that go into more depth on real-time programming:
 * https://en.wikipedia.org/wiki/Real-time_computing